 We have strong and established payer relationships, including most of the largest private payers in the United States.
-Based on our estimates, we are contracted or enrolled as an in-network provider with payers covering over 270 million lives.
+Based on our estimates, we are contracted or enrolled as an in-network provider with payers covering over 275 million lives.
 These contracts allow us to be an in-network provider for patients, enabling them to access our systems at a competitive rate and copay comparable to other suppliers and easing our administrative burden in processing authorizations and claims.
-We have enjoyed a consistent commercial payer approval rate of greater than 80% for the last nine years, and a greater than 90% Medicare claims submitted approval rate (post-arbitration and based on the number of claims, not dollar amount of claims, submitted across all our products) since we began doing business with Medicare in 2007.
+We have enjoyed a consistent commercial payer approval rate of greater than 80% for the last ten years, and a greater than 90% Medicare claims submitted approval rate (post-arbitration and based on the number of claims, not dollar amount of claims, submitted across all our products) since we began doing business with Medicare in 2007.
 We have an in-depth understanding of specific payer coverage criteria, and our submission materials are tailored to address individual payer's distinct requirements.
 Our dedicated customer service team is available to answer patient questions regarding reimbursement, account status, device operation and troubleshooting during normal business hours.
 We receive no additional reimbursement for patient support, but provide high-quality customer service and continuity of care to enhance patient comfort, satisfaction, compliance and safety with our products.

-Our Flexitouch system is reimbursed under HCPCS code E0652, and our Actitouch system and Entre system are reimbursed under HCPCS code E0651.
+Our Flexitouch Plus system controller is reimbursed under HCPCS code E0652, and our Actitouch system and Entre system controllers are reimbursed under HCPCS code E0651.
 Garments that cover various parts of the body are used with these systems and billed using HCPCS codes E0667, E0668 and E0669.
-As of December 31, 2017, over 1,100 payers have paid for our products.
+Our Airwear wrap is reimbursed under HCPCS code A6545.
+As of December 31, 2018, over 1,100 payers have paid for our products.